VibrandDesign/bluestructures/README.md

 This is the setup to run scripts form your terminal.
 Again, do whatever.
 Good example is to run CMS migration from an old website (ie Wordpress), upload CMS items in one swoop.

 TBD

+---

+You should almost never need this, but if you're curious about the inner workings and how this thing works [look here](./docs/bin.md)